What is skin-to-skin contact?

 The first hours after birth are a developmentally distinct time for a baby and there are well documented short and long term physical and psychological advantages when a baby is held skin- to-skin during this time.

 - Babies can hear their mother’s heartbeat.

-- Heart and breathing rates are normalized.
+- Heart and breathing rates are normalised.

-- Other family members can hold and bond with babies through skin to skin holding too
+- Other family members can hold and bond with babies through skin-to-skin holding too